svedish/svedish/README.md

 * https://www.leonardogaito.it

 ## Sandbox
 * https://dev.mavostudio.com/impiccato/ (a hangman game developen in React)
+* https://dev.mavostudio.com/post-it/ (small app written in vanilla JavaScript to create post-it notes)

 ## Professional goals
 * **Career Development:** After a few years of balancing fatherhood with freelance work, I am now looking for new opportunities in development and design.